docal-pro/docal-ai-twitter/README.md

-# `OCSCO`: `On-Chain Social Credit Organiser`
+# `DOCAL AI`

 > This is a fork of original work done by [`David Lin`](https://github.com/davidlinjiahao) on [`frank-analyzer`](https://github.com/davidlinjiahao/frank_analyzer)

-A Python-based tool wrapped in Javascript that analyses tweets from any public `@` on X/Twitter using multiple Large Language Models (LLMs) and classifies them based on several abstract and user-provided metrics.
+A Python-based tool wrapped in Javascript that analyses tweets from any public `@user` on X/Twitter using multiple Large Language Models (LLMs) and classifies them based on several abstract and user-provided metrics.

 ## Features